raspberrypilearning/codebreaker/en/step_2.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-In this step you will define a function named <kbd>create_code</kbd> which will make a <b>list</b> with the letters of the alphabet and then creates a dictionary you can use in your cypher.
+In this step you will define a function named <kbd>create_code</kbd> which will make a <b>list</b> with the letters of the alphabet and then create a dictionary you can use in your cypher.
 </div>
 <div>
 Image, gif or video showing what they will achieve by the end of the step. ![](images/image.png){:width="300px"}